SGSSGene/FUB-SUP/docs/index.md

 ## Support
-There are many Studien aund Prüfungsordnung.
+There are many Studien- and Prüfungsordnung.
 Currently (24th July 2023), the main focus is on degrees provided by the Informatik und Mathematik department.